sbd-community/handbook/docs/resources/index.md

 - **[Real-World Vulnerabilities](./real-world-vulnerabilities/contec-patient-monitor-backdoor.md)**: Case studies of security incidents and how a secure-by-design approach could have helped.

+- **[Hardware Selection Guides](./hardware/espressif.md)**: Guidance on choosing MCUs, MPUs, and SoCs with the right security features for regulatory compliance.

 - **[Reference](./reference/glossary.md)**: Supporting materials like the Glossary and Tool Directory.